ankushpratap95/deep_learning_resnet_model/README.md

 ### How_to_run_the_model (GPU required)

+0. Download or clone the required repo and then
-0. Directly run the .ipynb file on google colab or jupyter notebook.
+ - 1st Method- Directly run the .ipynb file on google colab or jupyter notebook.
-0. Load the .pt file and run it accordingly on your dataset.
+ - 2nd Method- Load .pt file and run it accordingly on your dataset.